Although it sounds dramatic, "change" has become a cliché these days. The pandemic has led to a fundamental change in shopping behavior.

 - Make your online shopping experience at your store as comfortable as offline shopping with excellent service.

-- Use omnichannel loyalty program to reward your customers whether when they shop offline or online.
+- Use an omnichannel loyalty program to reward your customers whether when they shop offline or online.

 5. Redefine sales channel